 A paper written for a philosophy course may be submitted for the Alamshah Prize, but if it is rewritten in response to the instructor’s comments, the latter must be explicitly acknowledged.
 Other than this, no faculty member may give special help on any essay submitted for the prize.
 There is no restriction on the topic or on the philosophical method and style employed in the essay.

 A paper will be judged philosophically excellent and creative on grounds of (a) the insightfulness of the approach, or (b) the skill with which the essay is executed.
-In order to assure fairness, papers will be subject to blind review by Philosophy faculty, where the author’s identity is kept secret during the review process.
+In order to assure fairness, papers will be subject to anonymous review by Philosophy faculty, where the author’s identity is kept secret during the review process.

 The deadline for submission varies, but is generally the end of Fall Semester or the beginning of Spring Semester.
 Papers should be submitted to the Philosophy Department Office staff.
 The staff will prepare the papers for blind review by Philosophy faculty.